-Taking part in Veganuary this year or just looking to be more conscious with your beauty product buys?
-We know it’s hard to know where to begin when it comes to figuring out if a product is vegan or cruelty-free, which is why we’ve created an easy guide.
+Looking to be more conscious with your beauty product buys?
+We know it can be hard to know where to begin when it comes to figuring out if a product is vegan or cruelty-free, which is why we’ve created an easy guide.

 What Is the Difference Between Cruelty-Free and Vegan?

 Many assume that cruelty-free and vegan are the same thing, but there is a difference.

 Cruelty-free means that the product and ingredients have not been tested on animals, while vegan means that the product and ingredients have not been tested on animals and are free from animal ingredients.

 How Can You Tell If a Product or Company Is Cruelty-free or Vegan?

 Most brands and products will advertise that it is cruelty-free or vegan on its packaging.
 But it’s always a good idea to double-check websites and social media.
 You can check using the list below.